aturkewi/cancan_readme/README.md

 (Also, in case you were wondering, standard UNIX permissions let you delete a file you don't own and can't write to.
 You must, however, be able to write to the directory that contains the file.)

-## Cancan
+## CancanCan

 [CanCanCan] is a gem for Rails that provides a simple but quite flexible way to authorize users to perform actions.
+It's the continuation of a no longer maintained gem [CanCan](https://github.com/ryanb/cancan).

 In your controllers, it looks like this:
 ```ruby